SafeHavenMaps/safehaven/README.md

 ## Deploy

-We provide docker images to deploy SafeHaven.
+We provide docker images that are ready to deploy SafeHaven.
 You can find the releases in the [packages view of the SafeHavenMaps organisation](https://github.com/SafeHavenMaps/safehaven/pkgs/container/safehaven).

 ### Pre-requisites